Authority: Executive Vice Chancellor and Provost

 1.3 Promotion and tenure are processes whereby innovative and creative scholars join the senior ranks of the faculty.
 Peer review is the basis for promotion and tenure.
 Departmental Voting Faculty (DVF) are granted the responsibility for performing such reviews, based on the principle that scholars in a particular field are the best judges of the scholarly activities of their colleagues.

-The standards to be used in evaluating faculty members for reappointment, promotion, tenure and comprehensive review reflects an expectation of high-level performance in all types of scholarly activities based on the position description and the NCSU REG05.20.27 – Statement of Faculty Responsibilities.
-The department recognizes the importance of a mix of activities leading to creative scholarship and supports the Realms of Faculty Responsibility (NCSU REG05.20.19 – Realms of Faculty Responsibility).
+1.4 The standards to be used in evaluating faculty members for reappointment, promotion, tenure and comprehensive review reflects an expectation of high-level performance in all types of scholarly activities based on the position description and the Statement of Faculty Responsibilities (NCSU REG05.20.27 – Statements of Faculty Responsibilities).
+The department recognizes the importance of a mix of activities leading to creative scholarship and supports the Realms of Faculty Responsibility.
 In addition, the Department follows the guidelines for evaluation of scholarly accomplishments known as the Glassick Standards (see related policies above).

 2. Areas of Faculty Responsibility